mavlink/mavlink-devguide/en/protocol/camera.md

 ### Camera Modes

 Some cameras require to be in a certain mode for still and/or video capture.
-The `flags` field of the [CAMERA\_INFORMATION](http://mavlink.org/messages/common#CAMERA_INFORMATION) message will tell the GCS if that’s the case if the [CAMERA\_CAP\_FLAGS\_HAS\_MODES](http://mavlink.org/messages/common#CAMERA_CAP_FLAGS_HAS_MODES) bit is set.
+The `flags` field of the [CAMERA\_INFORMATION](http://mavlink.org/messages/common#CAMERA_INFORMATION) message will tell the GCS if that’s the case when the [CAMERA\_CAP\_FLAGS\_HAS\_MODES](http://mavlink.org/messages/common#CAMERA_CAP_FLAGS_HAS_MODES) bit is set.
 If so, this would tell the GCS it needs to make sure the camera is in the proper mode prior to sending a start capture (image or video) command.
 In addition, some cameras can capture images in any mode but usually at a different resolutions.
-For example, a 20 megapixel camera would take a full resolution image when set to `CAMERA\_MODE\_IMAGE` but only at the current video resolution if it is currently set to `CAMERA\_MODE\_VIDEO`.
+For example, a 20 megapixel camera would take a full resolution image when set to `CAMERA_MODE_IMAGE` but only at the current video resolution if it is currently set to `CAMERA_MODE_VIDEO`.

 To get the current mode, the GCS would send a [REQUEST\_CAMERA\_SETTINGS](http://mavlink.org/messages/common#MAV_CMD_REQUEST_CAMERA_SETTINGS) command.
 The current mode is sent back in the `mode_id` field of the [CAMERA_SETTINGS](http://mavlink.org/messages/common#CAMERA_SETTINGS) message.